Leopold-Klotz/cs399-robot_programming/README.txt

         - "wave": have the robot arm wave
         - "home arm": have the robot arm move to the home position
         - "set saved position __": load a saved position into the arm
+        - "calibrate": calibrates the arm's hand tracking control
+        - "hand control": control the arm with hand tracking

 examples:
 - "simon says move articulation one to position 750"